OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Deleting_Moving_and_Copying_Course_Elements.md

 ![course editor link](assets/course_editor_link_19.png)

 In order to delete, duplicate or move a course element, you have to select the course element first.
-Then the corresponding menu appears in the top right .
+Then the corresponding menu appears in the top right.

 ![move course elements](assets/course_editor_move_delete.png)